drewbaker/drewbaker/README.md

 A presentation to the JS.LA meetup group on June 24th, 2021.

-> Lessons learned from teaching a new framework to the UCLA Libary dev team, the major decisions made along the way, and how to best train a team of developers at scale.
+> Lessons learned from teaching a new framework to the UCLA Library dev team, the major decisions made along the way, and how to best train a team of developers at scale.

 **Presentation:**